Pumpkin Pie Thumbprint Cookies

 We knew we wanted a thumbprint cookie, but we weren’t sure the best way to achieve this without the cookie just being cloyingly sweet.

-So, we remade them and they came out PERFECT!
 I mean, I could not be happier with these cookies.
 Best of all?
 They’re SO quick to mix up and pretty much no-fail.

 close up of pumpkin pie thumbprint cookie with pipe of whipped cream.